-Model I: the particles are stacked over each other and are roughly stationary with negligible spaces between them (similar to solids).
+Model I (a Static model): The particles, even in gases, are stacked over each other and are roughly stationary with negligible spaces between them (as in solids).
 John Dalton proposed that these stacked particles could expand and shrink.
-This expansion and contraction could allow gasses to flow easily, and expand and contract on heating and cooling.
-Model II: the particles are small and have spaces between them, and keep moving in this space.
-In this model, all particles could eventually fall down under gravity, and gases could not be stable.
-Thus no one could explain how the gases could be stable with particles having spaces in between.
+This expansion and shrinking could allow gases to flow easily, and expand and contract on heating and cooling, respectively.

+Model II (a Dynamic model): The particles are small and have spaces between them, and keep moving in this space.
+In this model, all particles could eventually fall down under gravity, then what keeps the gases stable.
+No one could explain how the gases could be stable with particles having spaces in between.
 [It took another 100 years to understand how moving particles in gases, with lots of empty space between them, could be stable.]

 Hence, the common imagination was that the particles were stationary and stacked over each other.
-Since no one had ever seen the shape of particles in gases, Mr. Dalton imagined particle shapes to be cubical (the size of which could change with heat).
+Since no one had ever seen the shape of particles in gases, Mr. Dalton imagined shapes of particles to be cubical (the size of which could change by heat).
 Though today we know Model I to be incorrect, but historically following this model can help us in gaining interesting insights.
-Consider the following diagram showing cubical particles arranged in A.
+Consider the following diagram showing cubical particles arranged in gas A.